 Mother’s Day Out

 The only form of discipline he gets is saying “no” to him.
 And I think he understands too.
 The only time I even say no to him is during mealtime when he eats solids.
-He has a tendency to put his hands in his mouth (which makes feeding hard as you can imagine) so I’m always saying “no hands Garrett.
-No.” After a while, he started putting his hands down when I said it so I know he’s picking up on it.
+He has a tendency to put his hands in his mouth (which makes feeding hard as you can imagine) or he puts the strap on the highchair in his mouth so I’m always saying “No” at those things.

 Other Notable Things